|

 hence impairing the usefulness of current retrieval systems.

-This project will investigate the fundamental principle of
+This project investigates the fundamental principle of

 variation in music studied in Musicology and Cognitive Science